GSA/14110s101h/pages/govwideaispend.md

 ---
 title: Gov Wide AI Spend
 layout: layouts/page
-permalink: /govwideaispend/
+permalink: /data/
 sidenav: false
 synthetic-content: true
 ---
+<h1>Data Resources</h1>
 <p>
-  The AI Executive Order (E.O) directs agencies to promote transparency and encourage data-informed decision making, so we've prepared a dataset and dashboard to help you explore the current state of Federal AI procurement.
+  E.O.
+14110 directed agencies to promote transparency and encourage data-informed decision making, so we've prepared a dataset and dashboard to help you explore the current state of GenAI procurement in the Federal Government.
 </p>
-<h1>AI Procurement Dataset</h1>
+<h2>AI Procurement Dataset</h2>
 <p>
-  We queried the <a href="https://www.fpds.gov/" title="Federal Procurement Data System" target="_blank" class="external-link">Federal Procurement Data System</a>
+  We queried the <a href="https://www.fpds.gov/" title="Federal Procurement Data System" target="_blank" class="usa-link--external">Federal Procurement Data System</a>
   to prepare a comprehensive analysis of GenAI-related contract actions from 2019 to 2023.
 It's designed to aid the acquisition workforce in making data-driven decisions when they go to procure AI and specialized